-Basically anything you put in any other type of outdoor kitchen can be placed also in an outdoor kitchen on a deck.
-I wrote an entire blog post about outdoor kitchen essentials, feel welcome to read it.
+Basically, anything you put in any other outdoor kitchen can be placed in an outdoor kitchen on a deck.
+I wrote an entire blog post about outdoor kitchen essentials; feel welcome to read it.

 Cooking appliances that can be used are the grill, griddle, side burner, power burner, smoker, and pizza oven.
 Refrigerator, wine fridge, kegerator, dishwasher, and bar station are also an option.
 As mentioned before, the nearness of an indoor kitchen gives you the option of installing fewer appliances outside.
 It makes an outdoor kitchen area a bit less convenient, but also your pocket very happy.

-If you’re able to add a sink to your design/ budget it is always a nice option, as it makes cooking easier.
+If you’re able to add a sink to your design/ budget, it is always a nice option, making cooking easier.
 A sink is also one of the essentials home buyers are looking for (grill, sink, refrigerator, storage, countertop space, lighting).
-If you do not want to spend a fortune on it there are ways to make it simpler and less expensive.
+If you do not want to spend a fortune on it, there are ways to make it simpler and less expensive.
 You can read about it here.

-As decks’ space is limited it is always important to design the whole area, not a part of it.
-The overall design should include not only an outdoor kitchen but also a bar/ dining area, other additions (like fire pits), paths, and lighting.
-If appliances like outdoor pizza oven take to much space it’s worth reconsidering.
-Usually drawing everything on a paper shows pretty good how much space is left.
+As decks’ space is limited, it is always important to design the whole area, not a part of it.
+The overall design should include an outdoor kitchen and a bar/ dining area, other additions (like fire pits), paths, and lighting.
+If appliances like outdoor pizza ovens take too much space, it’s worth reconsidering.
+Usually, drawing everything on paper shows pretty good how much space is left.

 And while we’re at pizza oven – a deck is a space that can bear a lot of weight, but not any.
-Pizza ovens weight varies a lot – from 600 lbs up to 4000 lbs!
-If you dream to have Friday pizza nights keep an oven in your design, but pick one with proper weight and size.
+Pizza oven weight varies a lot – from 600 lbs up to 4000 lbs!
+If you dream of having Friday pizza nights, keep an oven in your design but pick one with proper weight and size.
 And it applies to all outdoor kitchen elements.

 What permits are needed for an outdoor kitchen on a deck?

 Specific requirements depend on your City Local Building Inspections and HOA.
 They vary a lot depending on your location.
-Basically a permit is needed for zoning requirements and utilities work.
+Basically, a permit is needed for zoning requirements and utility work.

-Zoning requirements are all about a distance of a construction from property lines.
-Utilities work is basically adding gas, plumbing, or electrical lines.
+Zoning requirements are all about a distance of construction from property lines.
+Utility work is basically adding gas, plumbing, or electrical lines.

-It may occur that in your area more permits are needed, so it is always worth asking local department, for example in multiple areas adding few feet of deck requires additional permit.
+More permits may be needed in your area, so it is always worth asking the local department.
+For example, in multiple areas adding a few feet of the deck requires an additional permit.

 It all seems like a big pain, right?
 I have to admit – this is additional work to do.
 But building up to code is important for plenty of reasons.
-First of all, if you do not follow the instructions and somebody is going to report you, it can result in a demolition order.
-Second of all, if one day you’re going to sell your property all if the mess will have to get fixed.
+First of all, if you do not follow the instructions and somebody will report you, it can result in a demolition order.
+Second of all, if you’re going to sell your property, the mess will have to get fixed one day.
 As you probably already guessed – it is going to be way more expensive in the future.

 Can I fit a dining/ bar space in an outdoor kitchen on a deck?

 Yes, you can!
 But it is important to pick a solution that is going to be convenient.
-It can be actually calculated prior to buying any furniture type.
+It can be actually calculated before buying any furniture type.
 And yes, it depends mostly on math.

-Let’s start from the dining space.
+Let’s start with the dining space.
 Measure the part of your deck that is going to be working solely as the dining space.
-It has to be a clear area, so no doors, no paths, in a distance from cooking appliances.
+It has to be a clear area, so no doors, no paths, in the distance from cooking appliances.

-To figure the max size of the table subtract 72 inches from your measurements, as the general rule says a table needs a 36″ of free space from every side.
+To figure the table’s max size, subtract 72 inches from your measurements, as the general rule says a table needs 36″ of free space from every side.
 This is the space for chairs and paths.
-So now you know your max width and length of the table.
+So now you know your max-width and length of the table.

 It’s all a bit complicated at the moment?
 I hope this chart is going to be helpful.